Showing results 1 - 25 of 387

 Rich Mitchell

-Rich has served as the principal of William VW.
+Rich is currently the Executive Director at the Academy at Penn.
+Most recently, Rich served as the principal of William VW.
 Bodine High School for International Affairs since 2022.
 Under his leadership, Bodine has experienced renewed academic growth.
 The number of 9th-grade students “on track” for graduation increased 19%.
 In his first year, the percentage of Bodine students scoring Advanced on the Algebra | Keystone more than tripled, and the proficiency rates on the Literature Keystone increased by 4%.
-Through coordinated leadership
+Through coordinated leadership and clear communication, Rich supports the interests of Bodine’s diverse student body, across 18 varsity sports teams, a nationally-recognized robotic team, monthly cultural assemblies, and regular World Affairs Council programming.
+Additionally, Rich implemented a robust recruitment and branding strategy that increased the number of applications to Bodine in the school selection process by 87% in just two years.

 Rich has been an educator since 2002.
 Prior to becoming a principal, Rich served as a social